Vascular Plants

 Spreading wallflower (Erysimum repandum)

-Distribution: Occurring east of the Cascades and in the Columbia River Gorge in Washington; British Columbia to Alaska, east across much of North America to the Atlantic Coast.
+Distribution: Occurring east of the Cascades crest and in the Columbia River Gorge in Washington; British Columbia to California, east across much of North America to the Atlantic Coast.

 Habitat: Wasteland in dry areas, plains and lower mountains.